You Have 14 New Netflix Treats To Binge This Weekend — What Should You Watch ASAP?

 How's a winter couch potato supposed to keep track of all this television?

 We’re here to help.
 These are all the new Netflix offerings broken down by plot, genre, and whether you should watch something immediately or skip for now.
-Keep reading for the lowdown on all of these Netflix treats, including their trailers.
+Keep reading for the lowdown on all of these Netflix treats and their trailers.